wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ### Use Cases

-Use cases listed at https://www.consul.io/
+In summary, use cases for Consul (listed at https://www.consul.io/):

    * Consul on Kubernetes
    * Control access with Consul API Gateway